sjbavier/Reference/network/linux-network-wireless-mischief.md

 ### Keystream reuse

+> The  fake  authentication  attack  occurs  when  you  use  a  keystream  (collected  earlier)  to  encrypt  a  challenge  text  sent  by  an  AP.
+You  can  select  any  of  the  demonstrated techniques to obtain a keystream, or you can simply sniff  an  associated  client  logon  process.
+When  you  know  a  logon  process,  you  know  the  challenge  plaintext  sent  by  an  AP,  and  you  have  its  encrypted  version,  too.
+By  XOR-ing  the  two  strings  (the  argument and output), the result you get is a keystream.
+If the key and IV are not changed, the keystream value will be the same.
+When authenticating, simply submit the IV of a previously captured packet in  a  response  and  use  the  obtained  keystream.

 A successfully long keystream enables you to inject a specially crafted packet that is next relayed by an access point.
 There is also a way to receive packets.
 The attack consists of redirecting all incoming and encrypted packets to a server outside the wireless network and having an AP decrypt the redirected messages.
 The packet will consist of two fragments, an IP of a buddy server and the original message.
-Compose the first fragment using a known vector and a corresponding keystream (with more fragments flag set) the other fragment is sent in origina form without altering the IV, the unsuspecting AP decrypts both valid packets, combines them and relays to target.
+Compose the first fragment using a known vector and a corresponding keystream (with more fragments flag set) the other fragment is sent in original form without altering the IV, the unsuspecting AP decrypts both valid packets, combines them and relays to target.
 The buddy server now only needs to send the decrypted messages to the attacker over unencrypted channel and has the capacity to now both inject and receive packets.

-Using packetforge-ng after generating keystream
+Using packetforge-ng after generating keystream to forge ARP packets:

 ```sh
 packetforge-ng -0 -a <AP-BSSID> -h <client-MAC> -k <IP-ARP> -l <IP-ARP-router> -y <keystream-file> -w <output-file>